 The common fascia covering and blending with this collective muscular sheet comprising the Serratus Anterior, Rhomboid, Levator Scapula and Trapezius is the extrathoracic fascia.
 Described by Latarjet and Juttin (1953) it's boundaries are:

 Superiorly: blends with the aponeurosis of the Trapezius and Levator Scapula.

-Medially: vertebral attachment of the Rhomboid and latissimus dorsi extending down to T9.
+Medially: vertebral attachment of the Rhomboid and Latissimus Dorsi extending down to T9.

-Lateral: anterior insertions of the Serratus Anterior (rib 2 to 8) at it’s fascia.
+Laterally: anterior insertions of the Serratus Anterior (rib 2 to 8) at it’s fascia.

 Running medial to lateral the extrathoracic fascia blends with the aponeurosis covering the anterior surfaces of the Rhomboid and Serratus Anterior.

-Inferior: runs parallel to the body of the ninth rib or, less frequently, the ninth intercostal space.
+Inferiorly: runs parallel to the body of the ninth rib or, less frequently, the ninth intercostal space.
 Thus its course is obliquely downwards and lateral.
 It is covered by the anterior surface of the latissimus dorsi medially and of the Serratus Anterior laterally.